Sanford, North Carolina: Geography

 Sanford is 42 mi southwest of Raleigh, the state capital, 57 mi southeast of Greensboro, and 36 mi northwest of Fayetteville.

-According to the United States Census Bureau, the city has a total area of 75.9 km2, of which 75.3 sqkm are land and 0.7 km2, or 0.88%, are water.
+According to the United States Census Bureau, the city has a total area of 75.9 km2, of which 75.3 sqkm are land and 0.7 km2, or 0.88%, is covered by water.
 Little Buffalo Creek, a tributary of the Deep River, flows northward through the center of the city.
 Big Buffalo Creek flows through the west side of the city, and the entire city is part of the Cape Fear River watershed.
 Lick Creek and its tributaries drain the east side of the city.